ICIJ/datashare-docs/developers/client/api.md

 ## projectIds ⇒ Array:String

-List all projects this user has access to.
+List all projects name ids this user has access to.

 **Kind**: global variable